2025–26 Women's Big Bash League season

-The 2025–26 Women's Big Bash League season or WBBL|11 (also known as Weber Women's Big Bash League 2025 for sponsorship reasons) is the 11th season of the Women's Big Bash League (WBBL), the semi-professional women's Twenty20 domestic cricket competition in Australia.The tournament is being played from 9 November 2025, with the final scheduled to held on 13 December 2025.
-The Melbourne Renegades are the defending champions.
+The 2025–26 Women's Big Bash League season or WBBL|11 (also known as Weber Women's Big Bash League 2025 for sponsorship reasons) was the 11th season of the Women's Big Bash League (WBBL), the semi-professional women's Twenty20 domestic cricket competition in Australia.
+The tournament was started on 9 November 2025, with the Hobart Hurricanes victorious in the final held on 13 December 2025.

+The Melbourne Renegades were the defending champions, but failed to qualify during the regular season.

 Background

 On 11 July 2025, it was announced that the 11th season of the tournament would begin on 9 November 2024, six days after the conclusion of the 2025 Women's Cricket World Cup.

 Draft

 The 2024–25 season players draft was held on 19 June 2025.